FML (song)

 "FML" is a song by American rapper Kanye West from his seventh studio album The Life of Pablo (2016), which features vocals from Canadian singer the Weeknd.
 It contains a sample of "Hit" by Section 25, which two of the band members praised West for sampling.
-West references his issues with mental health in the song.
+In the song, West references his issues with mental health.
 The song charted in the United States, United Kingdom and Canada in 2016.